-Congress: Mandate human trafficking training for medical professionals
+Congress: Make human trafficking training accessible to medical professionals

 Last October, a doctor was examining a female patient in the emergency room, when suddenly she slipped him a note: “I have a tracker in me.”